By Audley Myanmar specialist Will

 This journey along the Ayeyarwady River starts at the former capital, Mandalay, and ends at the temples of Bagan.
 At the four ancient cities surrounding Mandalay, great teak monasteries rise up from lush vegetation.
 You can also view the world’s longest teak bridge — U Bein’s Bridge.

 There’s plenty of opportunity to explore on land with your guide.
 You’ll visit some of the smaller villages, such as Mingun, along the way, that you couldn’t reach by road.
 Mingun is home to both the world’s largest unfinished brick pagoda and its largest uncracked bell.
-You’ll also witness local villagers practising traditional crafts and farming methods.
+You’ll also witness local villagers practicing traditional crafts and farming methods.

 Stops at local villages are organized in small groups, and the communities visited vary to ensure the local people aren’t overwhelmed by an influx of visitors.